-Here is my two minute video tour of the sleeping car aboard the Dacia Express:
+Here is my quick video tour of the sleeping car aboard the Dacia Express:

 With the exception of a few quick visits to the bathroom at the other end of the car, I didn’t leave my room for the next 25 hours.
 There was no dining car, despite the online photo of happy people having a meal on the train.